-Fortunately, the laptops on our list were all internally tested and deemed suitable for gaming, so you should be safe purchasing any of them.
+Fortunately, the laptops on my list were all internally tested and deemed suitable for gaming, so you should be safe purchasing any of them.

 Any PC or laptop that is used for streaming is likely to have a lot of accompanying equipment used alongside it.